FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Federated Learning on Heterogeneous Devices

-In typical FL algorithms, such as FedAvg \cite{mcmahan2017communication}, each local model $\w_p$ shares the same network architecture with the global model $\w$.
-The server receive local model and aggregate them into a global model by averaging $\w=\frac{1}{P}\sum^P_{p=1}\w_p$.
-Thus, it is difficult to learn the data knowledge from the resource-constrained devices by training a large local model.
+In typical FL algorithms, each local model $\w_p$ shares the same network architecture with the global model $\w$.
+The server receives local models and aggregates them into a global model by averaging $\w=\frac{1}{P}\sum^P_{p=1}\w_p$.
+However, this requires all the clients to train the models with the same structure.
 This work aims to release the constraint that each local model needs to share the same network architecture as the global model.
-Therefore, a resource-constrained client can train a small local model and aggregate with other models in different network architecture on the server.